dojo/widgets/src/listbox/README.md

 ### Accessibility Features

 Since `Listbox` is primarily intended for use as a base for other components like `Select` and `ComboBox`, it does not have a `label` property.
-When used as a standalone component, a separate `label` node should be created and associated with the listbox's `widgetId` property.
+When used as a standalone component, a separate `label` node should be created and associated with the listbox's `id` property.

 ### Internationalization Features